 The Benefits Of Emollients For Treating Baby Eczema

-Remedies for eczema run the gamut these days from moisturizing creams to antihistamines to antibiotics.
+Remedies for eczema vary quite a bit, from moisturizing creams to antihistamines to antibiotics.
 There are so many options that it can be hard to find the right one.
 But Mustela is here to help you save time and find the right remedy for your baby’s eczema on the first try.

 What is that remedy?
 In a word, emollients.
 They are the best way to treat and prevent your baby’s eczema without a prescription.
 But what exactly are emollients?
 This article will show you why emollients are so unique and how they will benefit your baby’s skin.